 TWO: MISSISSIPPI IN BLACK AND WHITE

 This gallery covers the years 1865 to 1941, from the end of the Civil War through Reconstruction and beyond.
 Black Mississippians emerged from slavery as free citizens and established strong communities—despite oppression by white Mississippians.
 Explore the essential role of church and family in this gallery, and read about the African Americans who rose as leaders.
 Hear the stories and inspect artifacts—such as a “colored” entrance sign and tools used by an African American blacksmith—to begin to understand the trials of this period.
-Five monoliths engraved with the names of known lynching victims loom over this gallery.
+Five monoliths engraved with the names of known lynching victims rise over this gallery.

 THREE: THIS LITTLE LIGHT OF MINE